Virginia vs. Florida State prediction: 3 stats tell us who will win this Top-10 matchup | NCAA.com

-The two teams have one loss between them, with the Cavaliers sitting at 12-0 and Florida State at 12-1, with its lone loss of the season coming from a last-second shot to then-No. 19 LSU in the AdvoCare Invitational.
+The two teams have one loss between them, with the Cavaliers sitting at 12-0 and Florida State at 12-1, with its lone loss of the season coming to Villanova in the AdvoCare Invitational championship game in November.

 You can watch the game Saturday on ESPN2 at 3 p.m.